richardlehane/siegfried/README.md

 #### Signature files

 By default, siegfried uses the latest PRONOM signatures without buffer limits (i.e. it may do full file scans).
-To use MIME-info signatures, or to add buffer limits or other customisations, use the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY) to build your own signature file.
+To use MIME-info or LOC signatures, or to add buffer limits or other customisations, use the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY) to build your own signature file.

 ## Install